-Turnkey Solution for Complex In-Line Inspection of Assembly and Surface Defects
+Turnkey Solution for In-Line Inspection of Complex Electromechanical Assemblies

-, bright field lighting, and programmable inspection software to detect subtle defects on complex assemblies and low-contrast parts and surfaces.
+, bright field lighting, and programmable inspection software to detect subtle, low-contrast defects on complex assemblies.
 The system can be easily added to the production line to accommodate real-time inspection with greater accuracy and repeatability than human inspectors or traditional machine vision systems, while occupying the same footprint as an inspector on the line.
 VIS-I can track inspected parts by serial number while recording defects, defect type, and defect trending data.
-The system performs a range of machine vision inspections (locate, count, measure, OCR, and more) simultaneously or in sequence, employing the breadth of inspection tools packaged in Radiant’s leading TrueTest™ Automated Visual Inspection Software
+The system performs a range of machine vision inspections, simultaneously or in sequence, employing the breadth of inspection tools packaged in Radiant’s leading TrueTest™ Automated Visual Inspection Software

-The VIS-I can be employed in applications requiring inspection of highly-complex electromechanical assemblies for sub- and final assembly verification, in cosmetic surface inspection for detection of subtle flaws on high-value components, and particle inspection for detection of foreign material on or within material substrates.
+The VIS-I can be employed in applications requiring inspection of highly-complex electromechanical assemblies for sub- and final assembly verification for detection of subtle flaws in high-value components.

 Replicate Human Inspection and Judgment